SourcePot/datapool/README.md

 ![Home app](/assets/img/datapool.png "Home app")

-# Hosting the web application
+# Hosting the web application on a web server or local computer

 ## Requirements
 This software is designed to run on a web server, i.e. the user interface is the web browser.